 Raspberry Leaf - why to wait until you're 32 weeks pregnant

-It has historically been avoided until the later stages of pregnancy as you generally do not want to interfere with your uterus when a baby is on board!
+But give that it affects your uterus - it is best to avoid it until the later stages of pregnancy.
 If you talk to your midwife, or doctor, they will likely recommend that you wait until 32, or even 36 weeks to drink the tea.
 Just to be safe.

 Why you should drink raspberry leaf tea...

 Tests have been done on taking raspberry leaf from 32 weeks, showing very positive results.

 The major one cited, is a double-blind, randomized, placebo-controlled trial consisting of 192 low-risk, nulliparous women who birthed their babies between May 1999 and February 2000 at a large tertiary-level hospital in Sydney, Australia - https://pubmed.ncbi.nlm.nih.gov/10754818/.
 It found that raspberry leaf, taken from 32 weeks’ gestation until labor, caused no adverse effects for mother or baby, and although it did not shorten labor, a lower rate of forceps deliveries between the treatment group and the control group (19.3% vs. 30.4%) was observed.
 Another study consisted of 108 mothers; 57 (52.8%) consumed raspberry leaf products, whereas 51 (47.2%) were in the control group.

 These are great results from taking from 32 weeks.